Dry Eye Syndrome

 - Long periods of time looking at electronic screens, such as a computer, tablet, or smart phone

 What are the signs and symptoms of dry eye syndrome?

 - Stinging, burning, or itching in one or both eyes

 - Eye pain when you look at light

 - Feeling like something is in your eye

 - Not being able to cry or make tears when you are sad or upset

 How is dry eye syndrome diagnosed?

 Tell your healthcare provider about your symptoms and any medicines that you take.
-Your healthcare provider will use a microscope to examine your eyes for swelling or injury.
-He will also look for problems with the glands that make tears.
-He may measure the amount of moisture in your eyes with a tiny test strip.
+Your provider will use a microscope to examine your eyes for swelling or injury.
+Your provider will also look for problems with the glands that make tears.
+Your provider may measure the amount of moisture in your eyes with a tiny test strip.

 How is dry eye syndrome treated?